Akhenaten, Nefertiti and King Tut - All A Fake Hoax?

 Didn't the Greeks invent naturalism nearly a millenium later?
 What sort of art history is this?

-If you look at the following images with an open eye and mind - and analyze the style of them all - you may notice that they are decidedly un-Egyptian, and look like they were carved during the Belle Epoque by someone with atrocious taste.
+If you look at the following images (taken by me om a clandestine manner at the Egytian Museum in Cairo) with an open eye and mind - and analyze the style of them all - you may notice that they are decidedly un-Egyptian, and look like they were carved during the Belle Epoque by someone with atrocious taste.

 Knossos and Minoan Culture and Civilization

 This brings us to Knossos and so-called Minoan civilization and culture on Crete.
 I had the fortune to visit Knossos and the Heraklion Archeological Museum a couple of weeks ago.
 And boy did it open my eyes.